 There are (2) control access panels in the Pavilion support columns at floor level, one access panel stage right and one stage left.
 Each panel has a DMX input for the lighting console to connect to the dimmers as well as extra available circuits, 110V and 208V power outlets, and sub-control panel access to the house lights.

-A GrandMA 2 Light is available for control.
+A GrandMA 2 light console is available for control.
 An ETC Ion Console with 60 faders and dual touchscreens may be available if preferred.
 This is currently the lighting controller for the Castle Theater located nearby.

-There are (2) ETC Sensor racks located in the underground vault with a total of 160 dimmers.
+There are (2) ETC Sensor racks located in the underground vault beneath the Yokouchi Pavilion with a total of 160 dimmers.
 About a dozen of them are dedicated to Houselights (floodlights attached to the palm trees surrounding the lawn).

 The others are circuited to stage pin outlet boxes in the Pavilion roof structure and some are located in the control access panels mentioned above.

 Follow spots can be rented locally and placed on temporary staging or scaffolding at the front-of-house mix position.